alexfikl/e-nformation-redirect/README.md

 Unfortunately, the [Enformation](https://www.e-nformation.ro) system used by Romanian universities doesn't support EZProxy, so this extension builds an equivalent redirecting system for it.
+This is mostly equivalent to writing it yourself with more general add-ons such as [Redirector](https://addons.mozilla.org/en-US/firefox/addon/redirector/).

 Changelog
 ---------

+Version 0.4.2 - January 29, 2025:
+* Update some subscriptions to `AnelisPlus`.
+* Add subscription to `Statista_UVT`.
+* Update redirect patterns to new format.

 Version 0.4.1 - February 17, 2024:
 * Use SVG icons.